katarinako01/DL_LLM_fine_tuning/README.md

    ASCII double quote.
 During annotation quotes were transformed into single quotes (''), then a post-processing step converted quotes to proper Lithuanian format across the entire dataset.

-5. **Data Augmentation**: 20 manually written pairs were added to the training set:
-   - Conversational examples (greetings, identity, capabilities)
-   - Out-of-scope refusals (sports, politics, recipes) to teach appropriate boundary behavior
-   - Edge cases (climate, travel recommendations) to handle partial-scope queries

-6. **Train/Validation/Test Split**: The 637 QA pairs were split 80/10/10 with
-   stratified sampling by category to ensure proportional representation in each set (509 train / 63 val / 74 test).
-The 20 manual pairs were added to the training set only.

-7. **Dedicated Evaluation Set**: A separate evaluation set was constructed from 16 Wikipedia articles not used in training (from the remaining ~460 articles), annotated with the same pipeline.
-This set also includes 5 hallucination probes (questions about fictional Lithuanian places) and 5 conversational/out-of-scope probes.
-Unlike the test set, which measures same-distribution performance, the evaluation set tests generalisation to unseen entities and robustness to adversarial inputs.

 ### Why synthetic annotation?